nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 Specific job queues are enabled or disabled in the `workers` section.
 This section contains a map of workers defined in your environment.
-Each worker must have a unique name, which can consist of alphanumeric characters.
+Each worker must have a unique name and can contain alphanumeric characters and hyphens.

 To define a job queue, you must set two values:

-* `workers.<worker name>.enable: true`
+* `workers.<worker name>.enabled: true`
 * `workers.<worker name>.type: "kubernetes"`

 > **Note:** The `type` defines the job queue type.
 The default value is `celery`,